Azuriom/Azuriom/README.md

 ## License

-Azuriom is licensed under the [GNU General Public License v3.0](LICENSE).
+Azuriom is licensed under the [GNU General Public License v3.0 or later](LICENSE).